shawn-brown12/predicting-heart-disease/readme.md

     - How closely correlated are physically active and bmi.

-    - How the stroke column correlates with the target.
+    - How the stroke column correlates with heart disease.

     - If physical and mental health are related.